 All course deadlines are listed in Eastern Standard Time (EST).
 Blackboard will record all deadlines in this time zone.
-If you are in a different time zone, please plan accordingly.
+If you are in a different time zone, please plan accordingly as no late submissions will be accepted.

 Each module will begin on a Monday and will end on a Saturday.